SES-7: Market

-It is positioned at 108.2° East longitude and serve customers in Indonesia, India, Taiwan, the Philippines and Southeast Asia.
+It is positioned at 108.2° East longitude and serves customers in Indonesia, India, Taiwan, the Philippines, and Southeast Asia.
 Protostar 2 carries 10 (+3) S-band and 22 (+5) Ku-band transponders for optimized HD satellite television direct-to-home (DTH) satellite television service and broadband Internet access across the Asia-Pacific region.
-The S-band payload is operated under the name of Indostar-2 (Cakrawarta-2).
+The S-band payload is operated under the name of IndoStar-2 (Cakrawarta-2).